Location: Madison, NJ

 Scope of Work: pergola reconstruction

-A pergola or trellis can be a great addition to your backyard.
-These structures provide partial shade, while also providing support for trees and plants.
+A pergola or trellis can provide partial shade, while also providing support for trees and plants.
 Some homeowner’s even choose to adorn them with hanging plants, or swings.
-These Madison, NJ 07940 homeowners already had a beloved pergola in their backyard.
-However, years of exposure to the elements had left it very rotted.
+These homeowners already had a beloved pergola in their backyard, but years of exposure to the elements had left it very rotted.